DnOberon/personal_blog/content/post/rockstar_developer.md

 3. **Unify the Team:** You all need to work together to gather and unify the team.
 You'll need to become a competent Sous Chef - willing and able to pull from the Rockstar's plate, and ensuring that you delegate to your other team members.

 #### Advice for being a Rockstar Developer
-1. **Your ultimate goal should be to stop being a Rockstar**: Every action you should be taken from the time you realize you're in this position until the end of your tenure should be in service of spreading the load and building your software kitchen to make this a thing of the past.
+1. **Your ultimate goal should be to stop being a Rockstar**: Every action you take from the time you realize you're in this position until the end of your tenure should be in service of spreading the load and building your software kitchen to make this a thing of the past.
 2. **Delegate:** and not just the boring stuff!
-You need to consistently delegate a large amount of the deliverables coming your way to your team - including the *fun* or *difficult* parts.
+You need to consistently delegate a large number of the deliverables coming your way to your team - including the *fun* or *difficult* parts.
 Your team won't grow unless you challenge them, and if you take all the hurdles on yourself you leave no room for anyone to grow.
 3. **Learn how to Trust:** This is obviously easier said then done - but you _must_ learn how to trust your team.
 I strongly believe that a large percentage of Rockstars are that way because they lack trust in _anyone_ including _themselves_.
-Whole blog articles could be written on how to accomplish this, and maybe I will, but you might need to do your own research on how to best accomplish this for yourself.
+Whole blog articles could be written on how to achieve this, and maybe I will, but you might need to do your own research on how to best accomplish this for yourself.
 4. **Let the Organization Stumble:** This is not going to be easy, but you might need to let your organization stumble a few times without you fixing things.
 You need to show them how dangerous that situation was before, and that they need to help you build the _team_ that will fulfill these roles.